The Geodesic Diameter of Polygonal Domains: Introduction

-For simple polygons (i.e., $h=0$), the geodesic diameter has been extensively studied and fully understood.
-Chazelle~\cite{c-tpca-82} provided the first $O(n^2)$-time algorithm computing the geodesic diameter of a simple polygon, and Suri~\cite{s-agfnpsp-87} presented an $O(n\log n)$-time algorithm that solves the all-geodesic-farthest neighbors problem, computing the farthest neighbor of every corner and thus finding the geodesic diameter.
-At last, Hershberger and Suri~\cite{hs-msspm-97} showed that the diameter can be computed in linear time using their fast matrix search technique.
+For simple polygons (i.e., domains with no hole), the geodesic diameter has been extensively studied.
+Chazelle~\cite{c-tpca-82} provided the first $O(n^2)$-time algorithm computing the geodesic diameter of a simple polygon.
+Afterwards, Suri~\cite{s-agfnpsp-87} presented an $O(n\log n)$-time algorithm that solves the all-geodesic-farthest neighbors problem, computing the farthest neighbor of every corner and thus finding the geodesic diameter.
+At last, Hershberger and Suri~\cite{hs-msspm-97} showed that the diameter can be computed in linear time using fast matrix search techniques.

-On the other hand, to the best of our knowledge, no algorithm for computing $\diam(\Poly)$ has yet been discovered when $\Poly$ is a polygonal domain having one or more holes $(h\geq 1)$.
-Mitchell~\cite{m-spn-04} has posed an open problem asking an algorithm for computing the geodesic diameter $\diam(\Poly)$.
-However, even for the corner-to-corner diameter $\max_{u,v\in V} \dist(u,v)$, only known is a brute-force algorithm that takes $O(n^2\log n)$ time, checking all the geodesic distances between every pair of corners.\footnote{Personal communication with Mitchell.}
+On the other hand, the geodesic diameter of a domain having one or more holes is less understood.
+Mitchell~\cite{m-spn-04} has posed an open problem asking an algorithm for computing the geodesic diameter of a polygonal domain.
+However, even for the corner-to-corner diameter $\max_{u,v\in V} \dist(u,v)$, where $V$ denotes the set of corners of $\Poly$, we know nothing better than a brute-force algorithm that takes $O(n^2\log n)$ time, checking all the geodesic distances between every pair of corners.\footnote{ Personal communication with Joseph S. B. Mitchell.} Prior to our results, there was no known algorithm for computing the geodesic diameter in domains with holes.
+We should also mention that Koivisto and Polishchuk~\cite{kp-gdpd-10} had claimed an improved algorithm after a preliminary report of our work~\cite{bko-gdpd-10}, but it was shown to be a failed trial through conversations with the authors.\footnote{ Personal communication with Valentin Polishchuk.}